Fact-checked by the The Credit Scout editorial team

 Is pay for delete legal?

-Pay for delete is legal but not guaranteed.
-The FCRA does not prohibit collectors from removing accurate information voluntarily.
-However, the major credit bureaus discourage the practice, so many creditors decline these requests as a matter of policy.
+Yes, pay for delete is legal.
+The FCRA does not prohibit collectors from voluntarily removing accurate information.
+That said, the major credit bureaus discourage the practice, so many creditors decline these requests as a matter of policy, meaning legal does not mean easy to execute.

 Will paying a collection remove it from my credit report?

-No — paying a collection without a prior written pay-for-delete agreement will not remove it.
-The account will update to “paid collection,” which is slightly better for scoring but still remains visible on your report for up to 7 years from the original delinquency date.
+No. Paying a collection without a prior written pay-for-delete agreement will not remove it.
+The account updates to “paid collection,” which is marginally better for scoring but still appears on your report for up to 7 years from the original delinquency date.

 How long does a collection stay on your credit report if you don’t pay?

-A collection account stays on your credit report for 7 years from the date of first delinquency, regardless of whether it is paid or unpaid.
-After that, the bureaus must remove it automatically under the FCRA.
-You do not need to take any action to trigger that removal.
+A collection account stays on your credit report for 7 years from the date of first delinquency, whether it is paid or unpaid.
+After that point, the bureaus must remove it automatically under the FCRA.
+No action on your part is required to trigger that removal.

-Can I do pay for delete negotiation myself or do I need a credit repair company?
+Can I handle pay for delete negotiation myself, or do I need a credit repair company?

 What if the collector agrees but never deletes the account?

-If a collector fails to honor a written pay-for-delete agreement, file a complaint immediately with the CFPB at consumerfinance.gov and your state attorney general.
+File a complaint immediately with the CFPB at consumerfinance.gov and your state attorney general.
 You may also have grounds for a civil claim under the FDCPA if the collector’s failure constitutes an unfair practice.
-Keep all documentation including certified mail receipts and the signed agreement.
+Keep all documentation, including certified mail receipts and the signed agreement, that paper trail is what makes enforcement possible.

 Does pay for delete work with original creditors?

 Rarely.
-Original creditors like major banks and credit card issuers typically decline pay-for-delete requests because their data furnisher agreements with the credit bureaus require accurate reporting.
-Your best leverage for original creditor accounts is a goodwill deletion request or an FCRA dispute if any inaccuracy exists.
-For late payments specifically, read more about how long late payments stay on your credit report.
+Original creditors like major banks and credit card issuers typically decline these requests because their data furnisher agreements with the credit bureaus require accurate reporting.
+Your best options for original creditor accounts are a goodwill deletion request or an FCRA dispute if any inaccuracy exists.